Should You Consider A Pea Gravel Pool Deck?

 For the basis of mechanics though, repairing a pea gravel patio would involve running over the entire surface first with a push broom.
 This is to remove dirt and excess materials that might not originally be part of the patio.

-The next step requires a bit of alchemy.
+The next step would be to wipe the entire surface down, preferably with a damp rag with a specified mineral spirit or solvent cleaner.
+The following step requires a bit of alchemy.
 Two parts of sand need to be mixed in with 3 parts of pea gravel and then 1.5 parts of cement.
 The consistency should be similar to that of peanut butter.

 Once the mixture is ready, the next step is to apply a cement or cement paste layer over the surface area.
-These materials usually come with applicators so it shouldn’t be too hard.
+These materials usually come with applicators so it shouldnโ€™t be too hard.
 This is to ensure the resurfacing mixture stays in place and that gaps in the old paving will be filled.
+And lastly, would be to spread out the resurfacing material.
+The curing period would vary but the general consensus is that it should sit undisturbed for at least a minimum of 48 hours or so.
+Itโ€™s also important to factor in the outdoor elements such as rain or high heat and so on.

 What is a Gravel Aggregate Landscape

 A pea gravel aggregate pool deck is also known as an exposed aggregate pool deck.
-It can be made up of granite, quartz , or other types of natural stones mixed with concrete to create a stylish design.
+It can be made up of granite, quartz, or other types of natural stones mixed with concrete to create a stylish design.

 During the installation process when the concrete and pea gravel are drying, rock salt is dumped onto the surface and troweled away.
 Then the entire surface of the pool deck is washed down.
 The result is an exposed aggregate surface that offers visual interest and is cooler on the feet than bare concrete.